giterinhub/build-your-ai-agent/.journey/tutorial.neos.md

 ## Module 3:

+## Summary

+Now you are fluent in using our RAG Engine API and should be able to incorporate data from external knowledge sources, such as documents and databases.

+<walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 This completes Module 3.
 You can now wait for the live session to resume or continue by yourself and on-demand.

+## Module 4:

+## Summary

+Hopefully you were successful in calling the external API provided to you and create a neat 3D model for your imaginary character!

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

-## Module 4:

 This completes Module 4.
 You can now wait for the live session to resume or continue by yourself and on-demand.

-<walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>
+---

 You have completed the tutorial, well done!
 Please take a moment and let us know what you think.